TihanPelser/Gaussian-Process-Regression/README.md

 $$ RBF(x_i, x_j) = \sigma_f^2 \exp \left[ - \frac{1}{2}\frac{(x_i - x_j)^2}{l^2} \right] $$

-Where $\sigma_f$ is a hyperparameter that determines the vertical span of the kernel outputs and $l$ is the length scale that determines how much the distance between 2 points affects their correlation.
+Where $\sigma_f$ is a hyperparameter that determines the vertical span of the kernel outputs, and $l$ is the length scale that determines how much the distance between 2 points affects their correlation.
 (Refer to Figure 2.5 on p.20 of [1] for a visual example of the effects of varying $l$)

 ## Gaussian Process Regression

-As mentioned before, a Gaussian Process models a distribution over functions that fit a set a observed data.
-The mean of this distribution is the function used for regression purposes, and is given by
+As mentioned before, a Gaussian Process models a distribution over functions that fit a set of observed data.
+The mean of this distribution is the function used for regression purposes and is given by

 $$ P(\mathbf{f}|\mathbf{X}) = \mathcal{N}(\mathbf{f}| \mathbf{\mu}, \mathbf{K})$$